jiaaro/pydub/README.markdown

 awesome.export("mashup.mp3", format="mp3", tags={'artist': 'Various artists', 'album': 'Best of 2011', 'comments': 'This album is awesome!'})
 ```

-You can pass an optional bitrate argument to export using any syntax ffmpeg supports.
+You can pass an optional bitrate argument to export using any syntax ffmpeg
+supports.

 ```python
 awesome.export("mashup.mp3", format="mp3", bitrate="192k")
 ```

-Any further arguments supported by ffmpeg can be passed as a list in a 'parameters' argument, with switch first, argument second.
-Note that no validation takes place on these parameters, and you may be limited by what your particular build of ffmpeg supports.
+Any further arguments supported by ffmpeg can be passed as a list in a
+'parameters' argument, with switch first, argument second.
+Note that no
+validation takes place on these parameters, and you may be limited by what
+your particular build of ffmpeg/avlib supports.

 ```python
 # Use preset mp3 quality 0 (equivalent to lame V0)